thinkful-ei-tiger/jacq-babb-bookmarks-app/README.md

 This submission is unfinished.
-I am still working and apologize for the incomplete submission.
+I have been struggling and am still working.
+I apologize for the incomplete submission.